eugsim1/logging-analytics-demo-v1.0/Readme.md

 https://docs.oracle.com/en/learn/oci_logging_analytics_tutorial_sample_logs/#introduction

-On the next version of this Workshop you will install a managment Agent on a Linux Host, and you will activate VCN flow logs to a oracle oci bucket, then with the oci cli API you will upload them to Logging Analytics
+On the next version of this Workshop you will install a management Agent on a Linux Host, and you will activate VCN flow logs to a oracle oci bucket, then with the oci cli API you will upload them to Logging Analytics

+This tutorial will be regularly updated

+thanks your participating to this learning experience